 Awhite knight considers every task, every action as important and sacred as the next one.
 Small ordinary tasks are carried out with the same effort and focus as rare exceptional tasks.
 A white knight might even favour small ordinary tasks above the others.

 Scrubbing the stone castle floor, gathering firewood, cooking breakfast are all tasks that can make a white knight feel good and connected to his Queen and Goddess, who once said of Herself:

 "I am the light that is above all.

 Split a piece of wood and I am there,

 Lift a stone and you will find me there."

 (The Gospel of Thomas, The Nag Hammadi Library)

-Then, every single task a white knight does, he does in three stages:
+Every single task a white knight does, he does in three stages: 1.
+Prepare

 This way he will finish whatever he started even if he does not finish what he started.